Two Bad Neighbors: Reception

 Rowan Kaiser writes “The formal experimentation of The Simpsons means that the show’s danger was never really in what it said—it was almost always good-hearted and praised kindness—but in how it said it.
 Toying with viewers’ expectations of how stories should work has a lot more staying power than easily-ignorable (or cancellable) stories that directly attack conventions.

-I went into this episode expecting to write something about how the lack of danger in 'Two Bad Neighbors' prefaced the show’s decline, an always-fruitful topic of discussion.
+Rowan Kaiser writes: "I went into this episode expecting to write something about how the lack of danger in 'Two Bad Neighbors' prefaced the show’s decline, an always-fruitful topic of discussion.
 For some reason I’d come to think that this was a relatively disliked episode of the Golden Years, although Wikipedia’s 'Reception' page suggests that it’s actually quite popular, and deservedly so—this is a damn funny episode.
 'Two Bad Neighbors' is effortlessly playful, making joke after joke at multiple levels.
 At this stage of The Simpsons’ run, pretty much any content, even an antagonistic Republican president, could be plugged into the production system and turn out formally experimental and damn funny.”